amplitude/amplitude-docs/content/collections/billing-use/mtu-guide.md

 ## Drop filters and MTUs

-When you use a [drop filter](/data/remove-invalid-data), Amplitude will exclude a set of ingested events from your chart, based on the criteria you set.
+When you use a [drop filter](/data/remove-invalid-data), Amplitude  excludes a set of ingested events from your chart, based on the criteria you set.
 These events are not returned by your query, but they do still exist: Amplitude does not delete them.
 Because of this, the number of uniques you see on a drop-filtered chart in Amplitude Analytics may not match the number of uniques on the MTU chart in your billing report.

-###